It’s a big day to be a tom.

 How are the turkeys selected?

 The Presidential Flock are usually toms – males – because of their traditional appearance, strut and gobbling sounds, according to Williams.
-The pair are picked based on their characteristics, personality and interactions with people, she said.
+The pair is picked based on their characteristics, personality and interactions with people, she said.

 How do the turkeys prepare for the big event?

-The Presidential Flock doesn’t arrive in Washington, D.C., without a little training first.
+The Presidential Flock doesn’t arrive in Washington, D.C. without a little training first.
 They are “acclimated from an early age to the unique experiences of the ceremony: television lights and crowded noises,” according to the NFT.

-And where do the turkeys stay once they are in Washington?
+Where do the turkeys stay once they are in Washington?

 Ahead of the pardoning, the two turkeys live large.